Mac App Store Not Working or Showing Updates? How to Refresh the App Stores on Mac

 Need to refresh the App Store or iTunes Store from a computer?
 To quickly refresh the App Store on Mac OS X, just hit Command+R at any screen in the iTunes, iOS App Store, or Mac App Store, and the page will reload with whatever new data awaits, whether it’s a revised Top Charts listing or just to see the latest Featured apps.

-You can refresh any screen in any of the Apple iTunes or App Stores with this method as long as you’re on the desktop clients.
-Command+R trick works from the Mac, whereas Control+R is the refresh keystroke for Windows.
+You can refresh any screen in any of the Apple iTunes Stores, iBooks Store, or App Stores with this method as long as you’re on the desktop clients.
+The Command+R trick works from the Mac for the Mac App Store and iOS App Store, whereas Control+R is the refresh keystroke for Windows in iTunes.

 Reloading an App Store page is also an easy way to resolve quite a few common issues, like when the App Store claims to be inaccessible, new app updates aren’t displaying properly, or when recently purchased items are missing from the Purchased list.